 13. The Sa 30 qubit quantum computer can run trillions of operations per second.

 In contrast, current desktop computers have the power to run billions of operations.
 So, the difference is vast.
 This kind of capability of quantum computers has made them so attractive for applications where this power is necessary, like modeling and encryption.

-Statistics of quantum computers show that some of these companies have more than one quantum computer.
-Last year, IBM developed a 53 qubit quantum computer, and Rigetti computing announced a 128 qubit quantum computer.
+Statistics of quantum computers show that some companies have more than one quantum computer.
+In 2019, IBM developed a 53 qubit quantum computer, and Rigetti computing announced a 128 qubit quantum computer.

 The US Bureau of Labor Statistics does not collect data specifically for the position of a quantum computer research scientist.
 Instead, it counts these positions as physicists.
 In 2015 there were 15,650 physicists employed.

 17. 90 new job postings for quantum computing commercial jobs appeared in 2018.